Reading Time: 17 minutes

 Nearby City: Prairie City (10 miles)

-Oregon is home to stunning lakes that are ideal for recreational activities.
-However, only Scout Lake and Bays Lake are the best lakes for swimming.
-Moreover, these two lakes are perfect for camping and have campsites around to explore.
+To conclude, Oregon is home to stunning lakes that are ideal for recreational activities for nature and adventure lovers of all ages.
+However, if you are planning to dive deep, Scout Lake and Bays Lake are the best Oregon lakes for swimming.